zekroTJA/itsfriday/README.md

 Imagine waking up, looking on your phone and noticing: It's finally friday!
 You are going to work, full of aniticipation to the end of the workday - chilling with some beer or with your freinds on a tasty barbeque...

 And this tool provides an easy way to spread some of your friday-happiness to your twitter followers!
-Just enter a collection of carefully picked, happy friday images into the config, create an [API app](https://developer.twitter.com/en/apps) and enter your apps credentials and everything is ready to go.
+Just enter a collection of carefully picked, happy friday images into the config, create an [API app](https://developer.twitter.com/en/apps), enter your apps credentials and everything is ready to go.

 Then, you can define a time when a randomly picked image out of the defined pool of files and URLs will be directly brought onto your followers timeline.